Cox reduction and confidence sets of models: a theoretical elucidation: Further discussion

 Expression (\ref{eq:tStat_NS}) shows that differentiation between Cox reduction and marginal screening can be achieved by forcing second-round regressions to contain correlated signal and noise variables from $\mathcal{A}$.
 This suggests a more systematic arrangement of variables in the square in which indices $\mathit{E} $ and $\mathit{F}$ for which $|R(x_\mathit{E}, x_\mathit{F})|\gg0$ appear together in rows or columns.
-In the description of Cox reduction outlined in Section \ref{secIntro} variables with high sample correlation were paired or grouped, and so the comprehensive model would either include both variables in a pair or neither.
-To distinguish between signal and noise variables that are highly correlated, it would be necessary to unpair the variables at the second reduction.
-Thus any second-round regression including a representative variable for a pair or larger group would include all members.
 Further analysis is needed to ascertain any optimal arrangement of variables in the second round to maximise the probability of retaining signal variables.